lzanelzaz/Pay-Bills-Dapp/README.md

 This is a repo containing my submission for celo 101 developement.

+# Pay Bills Dapp
+Pay Bills Dapp is Dapp to help tenants to pay landlords for household bills.

+First noticeable, there are empty bills - one for each month in a year.
+You can check was it paid or not, how much needs to be paid for electricity, water, internet providing separately and in total.

 # Usage
 1. Install the [CeloExtensionWallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en) from the google chrome store.
 2. Create a wallet.